 Strings in C are also another common source of errors in C due to the need to allocate space for and account for the string terminator.
 A common mistake is to expect to store an n length string in an n length array instead of length n+1 to account for the terminating ‘\0’character.
 Interfacing with other languages that do not use terminators in strings can also lead to an off by one error.

-C does not flag accesses outside of array bounds, so an off by one error may not be detectable.
+C does not flag accesses outside of array bounds, so an off by one error might not be detectable.
 Several tools can be used to help detect accesses beyond the bounds of arrays.
 However, such tools will not help in the case where only a portion of the array is used and the access is still within the bounds of the array.

 Looping one more or one less is usually detectable by good testing.
 Due to the structure of the C language, this can be the main way to avoid this vulnerability.
 Unfortunately, some cases can still slip through the development and test phase and manifest themselves during operational use.

-6.30.2 Guidance to language users
+6.30.2 Avoidance mechanisms for language users

+To avoid the vulnerability or mitigate its ill effects C software developers can:

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.30.5.
+Apply the avoidance mechanisms contained in ISO/IEC 24772-1:2024 6.30.5.

 Use careful programming, testing of boundary conditions, and static analysis tools to detect off by one errors in C.